 Eating locally sourced food is important because in most cases the food doesn’t require as much energy (and carbon) to travel from field to plate.
 So choosing locally grown foods, and eating root veggies in the winter can help to reduce your carbon footprint.

 Choosing locally grown food, and eating storing crops in the winter, also helps to support your local farm economy.

 Root Vegetables For This Recipe

-Rutabaga is often confused with turnips, and can be used interchangeably in most recipes.
-It does have a slightly sweeter taste though, and it is a little less watery for mashing.
+Rutabaga is often confused with turnips and can be used interchangeably in most recipes.
+And you certainly can here too!
+Note, it does have a slightly sweeter taste though, and it is a little less watery for mashing.
 Look for a small one for this recipe, as you’ll only need two cups.

 If you’re not familiar with parsnips, they look sort of like white carrots with a narrow pointy tip.
 They are incredibly sweet and taste like candy when they are roasted.
 Parsnips vary in size quite a bit, so look for two large or three small ones.